-After breakfast, you start your trek exploring the surrounding area of Vang Vieng, which is famous for the beautiful, breathtaking, limestone formations as well as the mystical caves.
+After breakfast, you’ll start your trek to explore the surrounding area of Vang Vieng, which is famous for the beautiful, breathtaking, limestone formations as well as the mystical caves.
 Along the way, you will visit the legendary cave of Tham Chang, the Ban Namka village, the Tai Deang and the Souay hill tribe people.
 They are all friendly and welcoming and will enjoy your visit.
-The remainder of the day is free for your own exploration of the town and a relaxed stroll around the shopping area.
+The remainder of the day will be free for your own exploration of the town and a relaxed stroll around the shopping area.

 Overnight in Vang Vieng

 Vang Vieng – Drive to Luang PrabangDay 5

 In the early morning, we will start to drive to Luang Prabang, which is perhaps the best-preserved, traditional city in Southeast Asia.
 The road conditions are very poor, however, the unequaled scenery with a mixture of steep terraced fields and hill tribe villages make for an interesting and unforgettable journey.
 After check-in to your hotel, you will visit the impressive stupa of Wat Visoun and the shrine of Wat Mai.
 You will then climb to the top of Phousi Hill for an enjoyable exploration of the sacred, gilded stupa as well as a beautiful sunset view of the city and the mighty Mekong River.

 Luang Prabang – Elephant Ride – Kuang Si WaterfallDay 6

 After breakfast, drive out of town 20km to Ban Ann Elephant camp, where you can enjoy elephant trek for about one hour.
 Upon arrival, your guide brief about those elephants where they come from and their daily living condition.